Tip of the Month

 - Sleep changes

 As we get older we spend less time in the deepest stages of sleep.
-However, if you are frequently having trouble falling asleep, staying asleep, or falling back to sleep, then you should speak with your doctor.
+However, if you are frequently having trouble falling asleep, staying asleep, or falling back asleep, then you should speak with your doctor.

 - Taste and smell changes